pimpcapital/ParallelGit/README.md

 ParallelGit is a layer between application logic and Git.
 It abstracts away Git's low level object manipulation details and provides a friendly interface which extends the Java 7 NIO filesystem API.
 The filesystem itself operates in memory with data pulled from hard drive on demand.

 With ParallelGit an application can control a Git repository as it were a normal filesystem.
-Arbitrary branch and commit can be checked out instantly at the minimal resource cost.
+Arbitrary branch and commit can be checked out instantly at minimal resource cost.
 Multiple filesystem instances can be hosted simultaneously with no interference.

 I/O & performance explained